litespeedtech/ols-docker-env/README.md

 ```
 bash bin/webadmin.sh [-M, --mod-secure] disable
 ```
+>Please ignore ModSecurity warnings from the server.
+They happen if some of the rules are not supported by the server.
 ### Accessing the Database
 After installation, you can use phpMyAdmin to access the database by visiting `http://127.0.0.1:8080` or `https://127.0.0.1:8443`.
 The default username is `root`, and the password is the same as the one you supplied in the `.env` file.